drexed/lite-ruby/docs/ENUMERABLE.md

 `exactly?`
 ------
-returns if there are exactly the number of an element type.
+Returns if there are exactly the number of an element type.

 ```ruby
 [].exactly?(1)                 #=> false